ZSolarDev/ZSolarDev/README.md

 ## What I do...
 I code, make music, and I'm learning art and 3d modeling.

 I code in Haxeflixel and Psych Engine Lua.
 I mod a game called Friday Night Funkin (fnf for short,) But I'm not available for any mods right now.
 I'm actually working on a lot more projects then intended, and I'm kinda sad about that.
-I want to get into game development, but It seems that ill be very busy before I can get to what I really want to do. :< Me and some friends also plan on working on a team called "Synth Productions," however it hasn't really been fully created yet.
-In fact the idea of managing a team of people sounded dreading to me, so I passed ownership to my more fnf mod friend.
-He will most likely make it an fnf team, so I don't know what I will do about that.
+I want to get into game development, but It seems that ill be very busy before I can get to what I really want to do. :<

 About art, I'm currently learning it.
 Ive gotten a bit of progress, but nothing so major I would like to show it.
 So instead, I'll talk about my music.
 I'm also learning it, but I'm a lot more expirenced.
 About 1.5 years to be more specific.
-I don't really make fnf songs, but I'm trying to get more into hip pop, but mainly edm music.
+I don't really make fnf songs, but I'm trying to get more into hip hop/trap, but mainly edm music.

+## What I'm learning...
+I'm attempting to learn art, and figure out what path I want to take for game development.
+Like wether I want to be indie, wether I want to make a team, etc. I'm also trying to learn blender, which is going a lot better than expected.

 About 3d modeling, Its a lot easier than I was expecting!
 I actually modeled a soda can with a face like 3 days through learning blender, and I did it without a tutorial!
 I even modeled the extruding section for the face, the details of the top/bottom of the can, and even the straw.
 Its all low poly as im not yet ready to make anything actually detailed, but I think I'm doing pretty well with blender.

-## What I'm learning...
-I'm attempting to learn art, and figure out what path I want to take for game development.
-Like what programming language, wether I want to be indie, wether I want to make a team, etc. I'm also trying to learn blender, which is going a lot better than expected.
+I'm actually learning a new programming language: c++.
+I'm learning it because a lot of AAA games were built on it.
+It also has many popular frameworks and libraries, and has a huge community behind it.
+It took about 2 hours to get a project that says hello world in a console. the reason it took 2 hours was:
+1. Visual Studio takes actual CENTURIES to update
+2. Visual Studio also takes CENTURIES to install c++ support
+3. Installing SDL for Visual Studio was such a pain.
+I fr almost started crying, but chatgpt came in cluch.
+Not even youtube or google could help.
+I'm just glad I have it installed. hopefully I don't have to go through that again.
+But I'm still getting used to things like headers, incudes, syntax, etc. If you can help me on discord from 5-9:30pm EST, then please contact me.
+Honestly, this language is gonna take a hot minute to understand.
+Learning c# syntax wasn't too bad, because haxeflixel syntax was really similar.
+With c++ though, It's something else.
+It's so different that very little knowledge can carry over.
+Thank you for reading all of this, it's a lot of stuff. :D

 ## Misc
 <a href="https://github.com/anuraghazra/github-readme-stats">